carineconstantino/security_tools/lost_and_found/README.md

  ### Additional Information

- The params **-e** are optional and if you need search not specific files, this options is not needed.
+ The params **-e** are optional and if you dont need search a specific files, this options is not for you.